 Do you have a favorite story you can’t wait to tell?
 Bring it here.
 Do the accounts of Grimlord the Barbarian need your bardic tongue to do them justice?
 Bring it here.
 Should we all know about your daring heist to recover the scroll of Anuba?
 You get the idea.

 Volunteers: Should you wish to sign up to hear these tales of glory and defeat, get free admission to the con, and help save lives all at the same time, you can sign up to do so here.

 Tell Me MORE About Your Character

-This year we will have two artists-in-residence, Sandy Jacobs-Tolle and Eden Parkinson, who will draw a portrait of your character, for a suggested donation of $10 or more.
+We hope to have artists-in-residence again for Big Bad Con 2018, who will draw a portrait of your character, for a suggested donation of $10 or more.
 You will be able to keep the finished drawing at the end of the session, and your donation for the session goes entirely to Doctors Without Borders.

 |Sandy Jacobs-Tolle is an artist and illustrator whose portfolio and published work history can be found at https://racerxmachina.artstation.com/.
 Her illustrations have been published in several games.|

 |Eden Parkinson is a Utah-based illustrator — who is also avid gamer and GM!
 She created this year’s Red and Wolf illustrations for Big Bad Con.
 You can find her art on her tumblr and Instagram sites.|

 - Give yourself a few moments to clearly picture your character in your mind’s eye before your allotted time starts.